dattalab/moseq2-app/README.md

 - `.avi` (compressed depth files from the `moseq2-extract` command line interface)
 - `.mkv` (generated from Microsoft's recording software for the Azure Kinect)

-To run this notebook, create a master folder with a copy of this notebook, and a separate subfolders for each recording file (see example directory structure below).
+To the notebooks, create a master folder with a copy of the provided notebooks, and separate subfolders for each recording file (+relevant metadata).
+Shown in example directory structure below:

 ```
 .